 Sumo has been a popular spectator sport in Japan for centuries, originating as a ritual at Shinto shrines.
 The Sumo Museum will show and tell you all about it.
 Come discover the history and culture behind the sport at this pocket-sized museum in Tokyo's Ryoguku district.

-Sumo wrestlers were not always fat
+Sumo wrestlers were not always so rotund

-You will also be able to see the banzuke, the official ranking list of all sumo wrestlers in Japan and 500 sumo dolls.
+You will also be able to see the banzuke, the official ranking list of all sumo wrestlers in Japan, and 500 sumo dolls.
 Entrance to this museum is free, courtesy of the Japan Sumo Association.